Posts tagged as:

 Salesforce is getting smarter

 Decision Management Solutions attended the Santa Clara Cloudforce 2009 event yesterday and heard CEO Marc Benioff present “Welcome to the Real-time Cloud” in which he introduced some great features in their spring 2009 release and demonstrated, once again, that salesforce.com is paying attention.
-Salesforce.com has clearly realized that the next step for enterprise [...]
+Salesforce.com has clearly realized that the next step for enterprise applications like [...]

 Coghead and Intalio